comidan/Computer-Science-Engineering/Bachelor Level Degree/Logic Circuits/README.md

 ### Introduction to the automated design of digital architectures
 - The flow of hardware architecture design
 - The VHDL language for describing hardware architectures

+### Course project
+- Development of circuit board for a specific functionality will be assigned to be created using Xilinx Vivado and a specific FPGA